-Aurora on our workshop last week.
+This Aurora was on our workshop last week.
 This snake like display was dancing over Jökulsarlon.
-The glacier lagoon was kind enough to offer reflections.
-The half moon helped with the exposure.
+The glacier lagoon was kind enough to offer reflections and there were only whisps of cloud in the North sky.
+The half moon helped with the exposure by lighting up the glacier icebergs floating in the ice lake.
 The Magic Cloth helped a bit more.

 For shooting reflections or the foreground in a nighttime scene, the Magic Cloth works wonderfully.
 For the Magic Cloth Technique, the main condition is having a long-exposure, in order to control the exposure to different portions of the scene.
 So if you are photographing Aurora, which generally involve exposures between 30 and 5 seconds, the condition has already been satisfied without having to add filters.
 The only equipment you will require is a straight-edge fabric or card.